How to Find a Good Plumber Near You With Our 7 Trusty Tips for Every Homeowner

 Plumber vs Heating Engineer

 Have you ever wondered what the difference between a plumber and a heating engineer is?
 Plumbers deal with the water fixtures and pipework around the home.
 If you have a leak or a drip, you call them to fix it for you.
-They can install or repair showers, sinks, and toilets, as well.
+They can install or repair showers, sinks, and toilets, and unblock a sink or a toilet.
 However, if you have an issue with your boiler or central heating, you need a heating engineer.
 They maintain, install, and repair boilers, gas appliances, and radiators.
 Some plumbers are also heating engineers and vice versa.
-The same can’t be said about a handyman and a plumber, though.
+The same can’t be said about a handyman vs plumber, though.

 All heating engineers have completed specific training and are legally required to be on the Gas Safe Register, which allows them to work on boilers and other gas appliances.
 But you can’t trust every boiler engineer that knocks on your door.
 Some tradespeople may appear to be unqualified for specific tasks and cause further damage to your home.